Eldhose-147/Neutrino-Oscillations/README.md

 The QasmSimulator measurements matches exactly with the theoritical results.
 This proves that the quantum circuit built is accurate.

 ### Real Quantum Simulations

-To use an IBM quantum computer run the following code.
+To access an IBM quantum computer through the cloud, run the following codes:

 ```python
 from qiskit import IBMQ